-With the holidays around the corner, we asked Christine what her thoughts were about art as a gift.
+We asked Christine what her thoughts were about giving art as a gift.
 She said, “In these days of factory-produced everything, a piece of art that has been hand-crafted (over a lifetime!) is something to be cherished.
-Original art has a richness to it and I can’t imagine not having art in my home.”
+Original art has a richness to it, and I can’t imagine not having art in my home.”

 When it comes to choosing the right frame, she says, “it’s an important part of how the art rests on the wall and interacts with the decor.
 Sometimes minimal is best (such as a thin floater frame), while other times a larger traditional wood frame and maybe a liner is best.
 Oftentimes, the buyer’s home decor is a good indication of what will fit for a frame.”